tiffanyap13/bikesharing/README.md

 ### User Trips by Gender
 ![User Trips by Gender](images/User_Trips_by_Gender_by_Weekday.png)
  - This heat map highlights the usage by gender, by weekday, broken down between those distinguished as "Customers" and "Subscribers".
 The data shows that male subscribers rent the majority of the bikes every day of the week, with the most popular being Thursday and Friday.
+When on the Tableau story site, one can hover over each data point to reveal the rental day by user type and gender, as shown in the screen shot.

 ### Top Starting Locations
 ![Top Starting Locations](images/Top_Starting_Locations.png)
  - This graph highlights the most popular stations for bike rentals, which appear to be mid-town Manhattan and closer to the business district.
+When on the Tableau story site, one can hover over each data point to reveal the exact location, as shown in the screen shot.

 ### Gender Breakdown
 ![Gender Breakdown](images/Gender_Breakdown.png)